-Derby supports the ParameterMetaData interface, new in JDBC 3.0.
+Derby supports the ParameterMetaData interface.
 This interface describes the number, type, and properties of prepared statement parameters.
 See the Derby Developer's Guide for more information.

-Figure 1.
-A connection need only compile a PreparedStatement once

-Subsequent executions can use the same statement execution plan even if the parameter values are different.
+A connection need only compile a PreparedStatement once.
+Subsequent executions can use the same statement execution plan even if the parameter values are different, as shown in the following figure.
 (PreparedStatements are not shared across connections.)